Information about the in-year application process

 - Each child can only have one application at any time, but you can name two schools in any local authority on the application.
 These are called “preferences”.

-- If your child is aged 5 to 16, you can apply online for any government-funded school, except North East Futures UTC.
+- If your child is aged 5 to 16, and not currently in a Newcastle school, you can apply online for any government-funded school, except North East Futures UTC.

 - Contact the school direct if you want to apply for a place in the nursery class, the sixth form, a private school or North East Futures UTC.

-You are legally required to ensure that your child accesses education and therefore children should remain at their current school until a place is offered for a change of school.
-If you do not ensure your child attends school and the absences are not authorised, you could be guilty of an offence and prosecuted.
+If you child is aged between 5 and 16 they must be in full-time education.
+They should keep attending their current school until an alternative place is offered.
+If you do not ensure your child attends school, you could be guilty of an offence and prosecuted.